raghusujju/cba-test-kafka/README.md

 Spring cloud kafka stream is used to develop this functionality as it uses functional programming to implement producers/consumers.
 Also, most of the routing is automatically achieved via configuration over code.

+Assumptions :
+1. There is no key associated with the payload as per the requirement above.
+2. Age 0 is considered even and published to CustomerEVEN topic.

 ## Code

 The main logic of the code is present in two place,